raul23/equifax-data-breach/README.rst

 Technical questions
 ===================
-For technical questions relating to the 2017 Equifax data breach such as "How did the hackers hide their tracks?" or "How web shells were used by the hackers?", check the `Technical questions`_ page.
+For technical questions relating to the 2017 Equifax data breach such as "How did the hackers allegedly hide their tracks?" or "How web shells were allegedly used by the hackers?", check the `Technical questions`_ page.

 Glossary
 ========